 When companies are in the midst of a crisis, they’re juggling a collection of critical communications issues— from upset customers to negative media coverage, to getting the word out to employees, shareholders and stakeholders, often under incredible time pressures and high stress.
+Luckily, a crisis or emergency communication system is designed to help.

 A fundamental skill of crisis communication is communicating the right information to the right people at the right time.
 Just ask the leaders at Keysight Technologies, Inc, a U.S. company that manufactures electronics test and measurement equipment and software, that featured in a November 2017 Harvard Business Review study on crisis management.
 When a large wildfire broke out at 10 p.m. in October 2017 near Santa Rosa, California, Keysight’s headquarters and many employees’ homes were in the mandatory evacuation zone.